MoserMichael/my-notes/talking-with-chatgtp-b.md

 -----

 Is an LLM a kind of search engine replacement?
-Now i asked Google Bard/Gemin some politically [sensitive question](https://gemini.google.com/share/55ef0877aaf6) and it refused to discuss it and told me to search in google...
-ChatGTP3.5 was more inclined to discuss, but further on told me that my question is violating the usage policies.
+Now i asked Google Bard/Gemin some question it classified as [politically sensitive](https://gemini.google.com/share/55ef0877aaf6) and it refused to discuss it and told me to search in google...
+ChatGTP3.5 was more inclined to discuss, but at some stage my question was 'violating the usage policies'.
 I wonder if they decremented some social credit score like metric that will affect my user account...

 Interesting that [YandexGTP](https://ya.ru/alisa_davay_pridumaem?utm_source=landing) is much more touchy, probably due to some regulation of the Russian government...

 In any event: There is a point in running an LLM locally, now that i thing of it.
-Unfortunately this is very slow for me, as i don't have a suitable GPU installed on my machine.
-Modern times (those liberal nineties, where one would bitch about Microsoft, but they weren't calling home on anything back then, things are increasingly control oriented, no doubt about that)
+Unfortunately [ollama with lama2](https://ollama.com/) is very slow on my machine, as i don't have a suitable GPU installed on my machine.
+Modern times...

 -----

 An interesting discussion on the nature of thinking with google bard/gemini [link](https://gemini.google.com/share/67da9e441ad9)